dail8859/DoxyIt/README.md

 Not all keywords are valid for User Defined Languages.

 ### Jump Locations
 The function and file formats can specify jump locations.
-Using `$(...)` will use the text within the parenthesis as a default value.
+These are areas of text that can be jumped to by pressing the `Tab` key.
+Using `$(...)` will use the text within the parenthesis as a default value for the location.
 Jump locations with the same default text will be edited simultaneously.
-These are areas of text that can be jumped to by pressing the `Tab` key.
-Pressing the `Esc` key will remove all jump locations.
+Pressing the `Esc` key will remove all marked jump locations.

 ### UDL Support
 Custom UDLs can be added by pressing the `+` button next to the list of supported languages.
 The name entered for the UDL must match the name of the desired UDL.
 Pressing the `-` button will remove the selected UDL.
 Function commenting is partially supported for UDLs.
 It will insert a comment block at the current location but will not attempt to parse any text.